clusterio/clusterio/docs/writing-plugins.md

 For the Request class the send method is async and returns the response data received from the target it was sent to, or throws an error if the request failed.

+### Handling connection events

+There are a few connection related events that plugins neeed to repsond to in order to avoid data loss and connection problems.
+The most important is the prepare disconnect for the link between master and slave.
+This is signaled to `MasterPlugin` classes via the `onPrepareSlaveDisconnect` hook and to `InstancePlugin` classes via the `onPrepareMasterDisconnect` hook.

+After the prepare disconnect the connection will be closed, which will result in pending requests and events being dropped.
+Plugins must respond to the prepare disconnect by stopping any processess it does that send events or requests over the link in question.
+This can be accomplished either through listening for the prepare disconnect hook, or by checking the `connected` or `closing` property of the connector for the master/slave connection.
+For example the sending of an event from an `InstancePlugin` class can be stopped while the connection is closing by using the following code:

+    if (!this.slave.connector.closing) {
+        this.info.messages.frobnicate.send(this.instance, { foo: "bar" });
+    }

+If the event or request needs to be sent to the master it can be put into a queue stored on the plugin instance and sent out when the connection is established again.
+The re-establishement of the connection is  notified to plugins via the `connect` event to the `onMasterConnectionEvent` and `onSlaveConnectionEvent` hooks.

+The second connection event which is of lesser importance to respond to is the `drop` connection event served through `onMasterConnectionEvent` for `InstancePlugin` classes and through `onSlaveConnectionEvent` for `MasterPlugin` classes.
+This is raised when the connection between the master and slave in question is lost, most likely due to networking issues.
+When in the dropped state the slave will keep trying to reconnect to the master server in order to re-establish it, and if successful no events or requests will be lost.
+However while in the dropped state any requests and events sent gets queued up in memory until the connection is re-established.
+This means that if your plugin sends a lot of events or requests, they can end up being queued up in a buffer for a long time and sent out all at once.
+To avoid this you should be throtteling and/or stopping your requests/events after `drop` has been raised, and continue back as normal when `connect` is raised.

 Collecting Statistics